ArmstrongLiwox/Automating-AWS-infrastructure-in-code-Terraform/README.md

 https://github.com/boto/boto3
 ```
 # what is an SDK
 > SDK stands for Software Development Kit.
 It contains a set of preconfigured tools and libraries.
+The AWS SDK for Python (Boto3) provides a Python API for AWS infrastructure services.
+Using the SDK for Python, you can build applications on top of Amazon S3, Amazon EC2, Amazon DynamoDB, and more.

 # what is Boto3

 > Boto3 allows us to write Python code that interacts with AWS services.
-It acts like an intermidiary between aus and the service we want to manage.
+It acts like an intermidiary between us and the service we want to manage.
 It contains easy-to-use APIs to many AWS services.

 # Creating an IAM user